-The BVI Court has also recently enforced English law applicable on the settlement of the islands including, specifically, the Fraudulent Conveyances Act 1571, the Statute of Elizabeth.
-The Commercial Division has its own modified set of rules (from the base ECSC Civil Procedure Rules 2000 (EC CPR)) and its own Practice Direction, as well as a series of Practice Notes.
+The BVI Court has also recently enforced English law applicable on the settlement of the islands, including, specifically, the Fraudulent Conveyances Act 1571.
+The ECSC Civil Procedure Rules were updated by the Revised Edition 2023, which came into effect on 31 July 2023, making extensive changes to the existing 2000 rules.
+The Commercial Division still has its own modified set of rules (from the base ECSC Civil Procedure Rules 2000 (EC CPR)) and its own Practice Direction, as well as a series of Practice Notes.
 A Commercial Court Guide remains under consideration.